-When you start planning your vacation in Iceland the question of how you are actually going to get here will naturally arise.
+When you start planning your vacation inthe question of how you are actually going to get here will naturally arise.
 I’m guessing that you’re like the majority of us: Without a private jet and not all too keen about that 47-hour ferry ride from Denmark (which is, however, a great experience and if you do get the chance one day I highly recommend it)?
-You’re trying to figure out how to get to Iceland.
+You’re trying to figure out how to get to .

 - Punctuality: Icelandair is (almost) always on time.
 Sure there have been occasions where they’ve hit slight snags but on an average basis, they manage to get their planes up in the air without much delay.